TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 When you create a customer account or provide access to your email address via a Big Fish Offering, you will be asked to register to receive one or more of our promotional e- newsletters.
 If you select to do so, please note that you have the right to opt out at any time by contacting Big Fish customer service.

-EU-US PRIVACY SHIELD PROGRAM (EU Users)
+PRIVACY SHIELD PROGRAM

 We may transfer, store and/or process personal information in the U.S. or in other countries.
-Big Fish complies with the EU-US Privacy Shield Framework Principles (the "Framework") as set forth by the US Department of Commerce regarding the processing of personal information from the European Union (EU) member countries.
+Big Fish Games, Inc. (along with its subsidiaries 3 Minute Games LLC, BFG Holding LLC, BFG Washington, Inc., Big Fish Premium LLC, Liftoff Labs LLC, and Slots, Slot Machines and Slot Tournaments LLC,) complies with the EU-U.S. and Swiss-U.S. Privacy Shield Framework Principles (collectively, the "Framework") as set forth by the U.S. Department of Commerce regarding the processing of personal information from the European Union (EU) member countries, Switzerland and the United Kingdom (UK).
 For more information about the Framework, please visit the Department of Commerce's Privacy Shield website.
 To contact Big Fish directly about the Framework, please email us at privacyshield@bigfishgames.com.
 If we do not resolve your concern, you may contact JAMS, Big Fish’s designated Privacy Shield dispute resolution provider.
 Under certain conditions specified by the Framework, you may also be able to invoke binding arbitration to resolve your complaint.
 Big Fish is subject to the investigatory and enforcement powers of the FTC.
-If we share personal information of EU customers with a third party service provider that processes the data solely on our behalf, then Big Fish will be liable for that third party's processing of the information in violation of the Framework, unless Big Fish can prove that it is not responsible for the event giving rise to the damage.
-When we share your personal information with third party service providers, we will enter into onward transfer agreements or other data processing agreements with those third parties.
+If we share personal information of EU, Swiss or UK customers with a third-party service provider that processes the data solely on our behalf, then Big Fish will be liable for that third party's processing of the information in violation of the Framework, unless Big Fish can prove that it is not responsible for the event giving rise to the damage.
+When we share your personal information with third-party service providers, we will enter into onward transfer agreements or other data processing agreements with those third parties.
 You may request information on and a copy of those agreements by contacting us at privacy@bigfishgames.com.

-Please note that if you are located in the E.U. or other region with laws governing data collection and use that may differ from U.S. law, you are transferring information to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.
+Please note that if you are located in the EU or other region with laws governing data collection and use that may differ from U.S. law, you are transferring information to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.

-Please see section (I) on “Sharing Information” to find more about how we share your personal information with Big Fish Affiliates, other companies of the Aristocrat Group (to which Big Fish belongs), and third party service providers.
+Please see section (I) on “Sharing Information” to find more about how we share your personal information with Big Fish Affiliates, other companies of the Aristocrat Group (to which Big Fish belongs), and third-party service providers.

 ADDITIONAL QUESTIONS